 Annex B (informative) ISO Data Dictionary

 ISO Technical Committee 211 maintains a harmonized UML model which covers many of their standards.
-All of the TC211 Standards which are relevant to the POI Standard are included.
-Therefore the full UML model for POI consists of the classes defined in the POI UML model as well as those which referenced from the TC211 Hamonized UML model.
+All the TC211 Standards which are relevant to the POI Standard are included.
+Therefore, the full UML model for POI consists of the classes defined in the POI UML model as well as those which referenced from the TC211 Harmonized UML model.

-The Data Dictionary tables in this section were software generated from the TC211 Hamonized UML model.
+The Data Dictionary tables in this section were software generated from the TC211 Harmonized UML model.
 As such, this section provides a normative representation of the TC211 classes which are leveraged by the POI Conceptual Model.

 Note that some of the properties in the ISO model are not populated.
 Since the model is normative, the missing information cannot be included in this document until it is first included in the ISO model by TC211.